adobe/spectrum-css/README.md

 ### Backstop reference bitmap

-The reference bitmaps are hosted in a adobe internal repo and published as [@spectrum-css/spectrum-css-vr-test-asset](https://www.npmjs.com/package/@spectrum-css/spectrum-css-vr-test-asset).
+The reference bitmaps are hosted in an adobe internal repo and published as [@spectrum-css/spectrum-css-vr-test-asset](https://www.npmjs.com/package/@spectrum-css/spectrum-css-vr-test-asset).
 All the reference bitmaps are generated within docker instance.
-If you want to run test with native environment, you have to regenerate the reference yourself.
+If you want to run a test with the native environment, you have to regenerate the reference yourself.

 ### Start dev server with Browsersync notification turnoff